VirtusLab/scala-cli/website/docs/reference/scala-command/cli-options.md

 ### `--scala-library`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 ### `--java`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 Do not add dependency to Scala Standard library.
 This is useful, when Scala CLI works with pure Java projects.

 ### `--runner`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 Should include Scala CLI runner on the runtime ClassPath.
 Runner is added by default for application running on JVM using standard Scala versions.
 Runner is used to make stack traces more readable in case of application failure.

 ### `--semantic-db`

-`SHOULD have` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 Generate SemanticDBs

 ### `--add-stubs`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 Add dependency for stubs needed to make $ivy and $dep imports to work.

 ### `--strict-bloop-json-check`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 ### `--compilation-output`